 On this first night, we were not planning for a sit-down dinner, but with few other options, we had dinner at the lodge.
 It was good, and there wasn’t any wait for a table.
 From our hotel room, it was a three-minute walk to Sunset Point.
 We ended the chilly night overlooking the park.

-Day 1 in Bryce
+Day 1 – Bryce Canyon National Park

-Our first day, some of us woke up to see the sunrise over Bryce Canyon, just a quick walk from the lodge!
+On our first day, some of us woke up to see the sunrise over Bryce Canyon, just a quick walk from the lodge!
 It was pretty cool but also FREEZING!
 After the sunrise, we had an enjoyable breakfast at the lodge.
 To continue evolving our one-week itinerary in Zion and Bryce with kids, we ventured toward the visitor’s center for the first time.
 There are four main lookout points in Bryce Canyon: Sunset, Sunrise, Inspiration, and Bryce Point.
 We were able to easily walk to Sunrise and Sunset, but we drove to Inspiration and Bryce Point.
 Bryce Point was our favorite.

 We saw a ranger talk on Hoodoo geology and learned that Bryce is not actually a Canyon (but Zion is).
 Afterward, we hiked the Queens Garden Trail.
 I thought it was really cool to go down into the Hoodoos.
 There were also three additional lookout points, Swamp Canyon, Farview, and Natural Bridge.
 Navajo Loop was closed.